lindsay-forestell/pytorch-learning/Unit2_LinearRegression.md

        def forward(self,x) (needs to be called 'forward' so that future calls of LR class objects will accurately predict) return self.Linear(x)

+    lr = LR(1,1)
+    y = lr(x) will predict y as a function of x BECAUSE the forward function is defined in the class